List of Gintama characters: Bansai Kawakami

 Bansai Kawakami (河上 万斉, Kawakami Bansai) is one of the strongest swordsmen of the Kiheitai and the "right-hand man" of Takasugi.
-Bansai carries a shamisen and is skilled at playing it; it also doubles as a tool for tieing others up or as a weapon similar to a garrote, and he carries his hidden katana inside it.
+Bansai carries a shamisen and is skilled at playing it; it also doubles as a tool for tying others up or as a weapon similar to a garrote, and he carries his hidden katana inside it.

 On top of being famous as a skilled swordsman, Bansai is also a talented songwriter.
 He works as a music producer under the name "Tsunpo" (つんぽ), and Otsu's newer songs are written by him.
 Overall, Bansai is shown to have an extremely calm demeanor, although he is capable of violence when necessary and appears to take an interest in potential challenges to his skill.
 He has a strong sense of duty, and as such accomplishes the orders given to him by Takasugi- however, he is shown to interpret and carry them out based on his own values.
 He admires strength and spirit in others, and it was on this basis that he spares Yamazaki's life when Itou leaves him to finish him off.
 He speaks in the Japanese humble manner by using "de gozaru" at the end of the sentences and referring to himself as "sessha," a notably antiquated way of speaking.
 Despite this, he seems to use modern language when in his "Tsunpo" role.
 His name is based on the historical Kawakami Gensai, one of the four most notable assassins of the Bakumatsu period.